mesosphere-backup/dcos-cassandra-service/README.md

 </dependency>
 ```

 The snippet above is the correct dependency for CQL driver to use with the DC/OS Cassandra service.
-After adding this dependency to your project, you should have access to the correct binary dependencies to interface with the Cassandra cluster.
+After adding this dependency to the `pom.xml` file in your project, you should have access to the correct binary dependencies to interface with the Cassandra cluster.

 #### Connecting the CQL Driver.
 The code snippet below demonstrates how to connect the CQL driver to the cluster and perform a simple query.
+Run this script from anywhere where the private IP addresses of your nodes are reachable.
+Find the IP addresses of your nodes by running the `dcos cassandra connection` command from the DC/OS CLI.

 ```
 Cluster cluster = null;